Public Health Emergency - Leading a Nation Prepared

 This FOA funds demonstration projects to help identify issues, develop best practices, and demonstrate the potential effectiveness and viability of this concept.
 COEs will be expected to develop and/or improve their capability and capacity to provide highly specialized care to pediatric patients within and outside their own region through the pursuit of the objectives of this announcement.
 Recipients should have existing pediatric preparedness capabilities and the capacity to manage pediatric patients within their own state and within a self-defined multi-state region during a disaster.

-To learn more, see the full-text version of the Pediatric Disaster Care Centers of Excellence Funding Opportunity Announcement.
+To learn more, see the full-text version of the Pediatric Disaster Care Centers of Excellence Funding Opportunity Announcement and the Frequently Asked Questions.

 On July 23, 2019 from 1:00 p.m. -2:00 p.m.
 Eastern Time, ASPR hosted a pre-application teleconference for participants to ask questions about the Pediatric Disaster Care Centers of Excellence Funding Opportunity Announcement and application process.